-Save Money by Increasing Attic Insulation in Miami
+Save Money with Attic Insulation Installation in Miami

 Having the proper amount of insulation in your attic can make your Miami home more comfortable throughout the year.
 Higher energy efficiency could also help you save money on heating and cooling expenses.

 Do you have the correct amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. lack enough insulation.
 If every home in the country was properly insulated to today’s building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 You can measure existing insulation to determine if you have enough in your attic.
 If it’s shallower than 7” deep, your Miami home is underinsulated.
 In Miami, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Miami home.

 Enhancing your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.

 There are three kinds of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation mixes liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

 Closed-cell foam supplies the most insulation.
 It also offers a comprehensive barrier against air, vapor and water.